If You See a Disney Employee with a Blue Name Tag, This Is What It Means

 Hint: It's actually an honor to have one!

-Despite whatever costumes, wigs, and makeup a Disney cast member is required to wear for work, all employees must wear a name tag that states their first name and hometown.
-From cruise captains to line cooks and ride operators, everyone who works for the mouse will have a tag.
+Despite whatever costumes, wigs, and makeup a Disney Cast Member (that’s Disney-speak for “employee”) is required to wear for work, all employees must wear a name tag that states their first name and hometown.
+From cruise captains to line cooks and ride operators, in Disneyland and Disney World, everyone who works for the mouse will have a tag.
 If you’ve been to a Disney park or on a Disney cruise, you’ve probably seen hundreds of them with changing styles, graphics, and colors worn by employees from all over the world.
-Generally, the background of the oval label has been consistently white except for a special handful that proudly wears a blue tag.
-The blue name tag is certainly not random and if you’re an avid Disney-goer, you may have caught glimpse of a few and wondered why they were different.
-While you will definitely see some blue name tags on your next trip, here’s what you won’t see in Disney parks anymore.
+But if you ever saw a blue name tag, you may not have known just how rare it is, or how it’s one of the Disney secrets you’ll wish you knew sooner.
+Brush up on all of your Disney trivia before Disney World’s 50th anniversary coming up.

 How someone earns the award

-This special honor only occurs if a cast member is nominated by a fellow cast member.
+This special honor only occurs if a Cast Member is nominated by a fellow Cast Member.
 The award is extremely selective, with only a few hundred honorees out of a staff of over 200,000.
 The panel of judges who review and select winners is comprised of a board of executives, managers, and some additional theme park employees.
 This recognition program spans all Disney theme parks along with Imagineering and the Disney Cruise Lines.